turnerjva/Comm_p4/comm_p4/readme.md

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [Turner VonAlman](https://github.com/turnerjva)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: Custom keyboard PCB designed for use with Elite-Pi MCU
-* Hardware Availability: *Links to where you can find this hardware*

 Make example for this keyboard (after setting up your build environment):